Block data component

 Panorama marker

-Panorama markers are the markers that appear in the scene after clicking 17 Load panorama marker after loading the Block Mesh, used to identify positions where panoramic previews are possible.
+Panorama markers appear in the scene after clicking 17 Load panorama marker with Block Mesh loaded, marking positions for panorama preview.

 |---|---|---|---|

-The panoramic window appears after loading the Block Mesh and panoramic markers and clicking the 31 panoramic marker, where panoramic preview and content editing can be performed.
+Panorama window appears after loading Block Mesh and panorama markers, then clicking 31 Panorama marker.
+Allows panorama preview and content editing.

 |---|---|---|---|